Techmonkeys-se/deploy-k8s/README.md

 - Update your internal dns to point to each server & and api_dns, dns name in your LB/router that points to all nodes running API

+<b>Remember running the playbook deploy-k8s.yml will reset cluster before initiation of a new</b>
 ## Install Kubernetes
 ------------

+<b>Remember running the playbook deploy-k8s.yml will reset cluster before initiation of a new</b>

 Remember, Running the deploy-k8s.yml playbook will destroy a cluster if previously installed on hosts in inventory

 `ansible-playbook -i inventory/k8shosts deploy-k8s.yml`